Blog

 Booking accommodation near the parks through ShopBack earns cashback on top of your savings — on a $150/night lodge stay over 3 nights, that's $20–$45 back without any extra effort.

 In practice, this means buying the pass before any road trip that hits 2 or more fee-charging parks in the same 12-month window — even if those parks are in separate trips.
-The pass activates for 12 months from purchase date, not the calendar year.
+The pass activates for 12 months from purchase date, not the calendar year (National Park Service).

 A concrete example: a family planning a June trip to Grand Canyon ($35) and a September trip to Rocky Mountain ($30) pays $65 across two trips without a pass.
 With the pass, both trips cost nothing at the gate — a net saving of zero on just those two parks, with the remaining $15 recovered by any additional park visit or federal recreation site.
 Add one national forest day-use fee ($5–$10) and the pass breaks even.